veged/icfpc2013/LETTER.md

       - _The tfold hint_
   _Aside from this, what were the three most important steps you took to limit the search space?_

- Our generator of a set of possible programs exploited the following expression equivalence rules:
+ Our possible program generator builds all programs of given size and operators.
+It exploited the following expression equivalence rules:
     - binary operators commutativity
     - `shr1/shr4/shr16` reordering
     - `shl1/shr1/shr4/shr16` of 0